luciaokay/DataMining2023/README.md

 When working on this project, we recommend using Google Colab for different reasons.
 However, if your workflow is more comfortable with Visual Studio Code, you can still adapt the provided code to your preferred environment.

+## Running the Project on Colab
+When running the project on Google Colab, ensure you have a folder containing the following files:

+• data.zip (to be unzipped for the uploading in the Colab environment) or data.csv (If you prefer, you can download the csv from Google Drive [here](https://drive.google.com/drive/folders/1D2pCa-uhnMvLbTpLH2Rx-9ZaG6lVtVgP?usp=sharing).
+Once downloaded, you can upload it to your Colab environment)

+• data_by_genres.csv

+• data_by_year.csv

+Upload this folder to your Colab environment before executing the notebook.
+In the code, we called the folder 'Spotify_Dataset'.
+This data is essential for the music recommendation system to function correctly.

 ## Requirements

 • _Python Libraries_: